lindseygreenhill/Gov1347/narrative.md

 > - The first regression model accounts for nearly no variation in the model, showing that hispanic-ness is not a good predictor of vote
 > - This finding supports the media narrative that there is no unified Latino vote
-> - Incuding a nationality factor definitely variable improves the model, although the second regression does not account for a substantial amount of variability either
+> - Including a nationality factor definitely variable improves the model, although the second regression does not account for a substantial amount of variability either
 > - I wanted to further investigate how different nationalities' predicted votes compare to each other

 ### Comparing different nationalities